 Naomi began volunteering with LARP Adventure Program in the fall of 2013 before formally completing an Art Therapy internship with us in the summer of 2014.
-With her skills as both a studio artist and an educator, she continued to serve as a Counselor and eventually as Head Counselor for our entire summer residential experience.
-Passionate about youth work and multiculturalism through the arts, Naomi will be graduated in May of 2016 with a B.A. in Art Therapy from Lesley University.
+With her skills as both a studio artist and an educator, she continued to serve as a counselor and eventually as Head Counselor for our entire summer residential experience.
+Passionate about youth work and multiculturalism through the arts, Naomi graduated in May of 2016 with a B.A. in Art Therapy from Lesley University.
 She is currently works at Lowell Public Schools and Lesley University.